 A buyer with a 660 score, has to pay 2.5 points to get the same rate as a 740 buyer, which amounts to $10k on a $400k loan.
 So having good scores is important to score the best rates on conventional financing.

 To maintain great credit, everyone should review a copy of their credit report once a year, so when you are ready to get financing, this will ensure you are always in a position to score the best rates.
 As a California resident, you are entitled to a free report once a year directly from the credit bureaus.

-I have a section on my website devoted to helping consumers and borrowers better understand credit scoring, so they can improve their credit scores and qualify for the best interest rates, see HERE to review this section.
+I have a section on my website devoted to helping consumers and borrowers better understand credit scoring, so you can increase your credit scores and qualify for the best interest rates.
+Click HERE to review this section.